 Our grandpa, Henry Riley Stewart, was a veteran of the Civil War.
-Henry was born and raised in the South, but when it came time to take a stand, he joined the North to fight against slavery.
+Henry was born and raised in the South, but when it came time to take a stand, he joined the Union to fight against slavery.
 On 31 December 1863 at Carthage, Tennessee, Henry enlisted in the Union Army as a private in D Company 1st Tennessee Volunteers, Mounted Infantry.
 His pension is File # 1244,834.
-Henry was discharged honorably from the army on 25 April 1865 at Nashville, Tennessee.
+At the end of the war, Henry was discharged honorably from the army on 25 April 1865 at Nashville, Tennessee.

 Henry was born 10 Dec 1843, the third child of Harrison and Sarah (Brown) Stewart.
 In his pension application, Henry states that he was born in Double Springs, Jackson County, Tennessee.
 Putnam county was created from Jackson county and it is in Putnam County that the records for the Stewart family will be found.